Vacationland (film)

-Vacationland is an independent, gay-themed, coming-of-age film directed by Todd Verow and starring Brad Hallowell as Joe and Gregory J. Lucas as Andrew, two high school youth who have a crush on each other, but have difficulties reconciling with their sexuality in a small town.
+Vacationland is an independent, gay-themed, coming-of-age romantic drama film directed by Todd Verow and starring Brad Hallowell as Joe and Gregory J. Lucas as Andrew, two high school youth who have a crush on each other, but have difficulties reconciling with their sexuality in a small town.
 "Vacationland" is one of the official slogans for the state of Maine, where the events of the film take place.